 1 chicken stock cube and 2 Cups of water,

-OR 2 Cups chicken stock (would taste better)
+OR 2 Cups chicken stock

 1 Tablespoon olive oil